lern-code-io/angular-exercises/problem-29/README.md

 Update the 'BackgroundViewComponent' HTML template so that:
 - When the mouse enters the inner div, the function 'setBlueBackgroundToTrue()' is fired
 - When the mouse leaves the inner div, the function 'setBlueBackgroundToFalse()' is fired Also, add a [ngClass] attribute to the inner class.
-The [ngClass] attribute add the class 'blue-background' if 'showBlueBackground' is set to true.
+The [ngClass] attribute should the class 'blue-background', if 'showBlueBackground' is set to true.

 ## Acceptance Criteria
 - Add events on mouse enter and leave to update the 'showBlueBackground' variable.